 Wilkinson, Maureen née McRae (Australian, 1921-2012): From 1936 to 1940, she studied art at the Ballarat School of Mines (now a part of Federation University Australia -- SMB Campus, Ballarat, Victoria, Australia).
 From 1940 to 1942, studied at the Royal Melbourne Institute of Technology (RMIT, Melbourne, Victoria, Australia) under John Rowell.
 Worked for two years as a commercial artist before the onset of World War II, when she joined the Australian Women's Army Service in 1942, serving as a cartographer.
 After the war, she resumed work as a commercial artist while also pursuing her personal interests of painting watercolor landscapes and oil portraits.
 From 1970, she focused exclusively on the painting of portraits, beginning with full-sized portraits in oils and gradually evolving to miniature portraits on porcelain.
 Exhibited in Melbourne from 1975 at the Victorian Artists Society and the Melbourne Society of Women Painters and Sculptors.
 In the 1980s, she began a long-term project of painting miniature portraits of historical figures on porcelain.
 She unveiled the first of these works in 1988, in an exhibition entitled Famous Early Australians, exhibited first in Melbourne and then in Ripponlea.
 In 1989, she exhibited another series of historical portraits in Adelaide, in an exhibition titled Founders of South Australia.
 Was a founding member, in 1992, of the Australian Society of Miniature Art - Victoria.
 By 2001, her historic miniatures had grown to over 200 in number and were assembled in a permanent collection that has since toured throughout Australia in a traveling exhibition titled, A History of Australia in Miniature Portraits.

 Williams, Henry (American, 1787-1830): Little is known of Henry Williams' origins, other than that he was born in Boston in 1787.
 It is, likewise, not known where he received his training as an artist.
-Some authors erroneously claim that Williams worked in various cities along the East Coast.
-Research of original source material reveals, however, that he only ever lived and worked in Boston, with the exception of a brief visit to Portland, Maine in July 1826.
+It appears that he only ever lived and worked in Boston, with the exception of brief visits to Maine.
 Williams first appeared in Boston city directories in 1806 (at the age of 19), when he was listed as a limner on Market St. In the 1807 directory, he was listed as a miniature painter and artist working at the Columbian Museum on Tremont St. It was there that he met the acquaintance of fellow miniaturist William M. S. Doyle (who owned and operated the museum in partnership with Daniel Bowen), and the two began an eight year collaboration.
 Williams and Doyle worked together through 1815; and many works exist that are jointly signed by the two artists.
 (Doyle being 19 years older than Williams, one might assume that it was the older Doyle who took the younger Williams under his wings; but it was Williams, in fact, who was considered the more accomplished artist of the two.)
 Collaboration with Doyle aside, Williams advertised his services independently in Boston newspapers regularly from 1806 through 1826.
 In 1814, at the age of 27, Williams published Elements of Drawing, a teaching manual for aspiring artists that included 26 copperplate engraved examples of various drawing techniques.
 Works by Williams were exhibited at the Boston Athenæum from 1828 to 1831 (a year after his death), but it is supposed that these were older works that were submitted for exhibition by Williams' wife (Cecile Charlotte Williams née Le Mercier, 1786-1850), as there is no evidence that he painted after 1826.
 In addition to painting miniature portraits in watercolor on ivory, Williams is known to have executed full-sized portrait in oil on canvas, pastel portraits, silhouettes, copperplate engravings and portraits in wax.
 In the 1820s, he regularly advertised his services as a painter of the dead and noted his unique method of casting a face mask that he would use as a model.
 Separately from art, Williams was also a self-professed doctor of electricity, also referred to as a medical electrician.
 (Medical electricity was a popular "science" in the late eighteenth and early nineteenth centuries, when proponents believed that electrical currents could speed the healing of wounds and aid in the regeneration of muscle after injuries.)
 Williams died in Boston in 1830, at the age of 43.
 He is known to have works in the collections of The Metropolitan Museum of Art (New York City), the Smithsonian Art Museum (Washington, D.C.), the Museum of Fine Arts (Boston, Massachusetts) the Worcester Art Museum (Worcester, Massachusetts), the Cleveland Museum of Art (Cleveland, Ohio), and the Yale University Art Gallery (New Haven, Connecticut).
 Listed by Benezit, Barratt & Zabar (pages 114-116), Blättel (pages 964, 965), Bolton (page 173), Bolton & Wehle (page 112), Fielding (pages 1,014, 1,015), Johnson (pages 232, 233) and Schidlof (pages 882, 883).*

 Willis, Ethel Mary (English, 1874-1972): The second of three children born to Thomas Willis (1836-1916) and Mary Jane Sasse (1846-1925), Ethel Mary Willis was born in 1874, in Victorian era London.
 Her interest in art was no doubt influenced by her father, who was both a successful London tea dealer and an avid art collector.
 She was afforded an enviable education, both at home and abroad.
 In London, she attended first the Royal College of Art, followed by post graduate studies at the Slade School of Fine Arts.
 Afterwards, she further honed her skills at the avant-garde Académie Delecluse in Paris.
 While in Paris, she also became a private pupil of the esteemed French miniaturist Madame Debillemont-Chardon (Gabrielle Debillemont-Chardon, 1860-1957), who had a large influence on Miss Wilis' painting style.
 She exhibited regularly from 1900 to 1939 in both London and Paris; and she supplemented her income as a painter by offering private lessons in drawing and painting.
 Following the death of her parents, she lived out the remainder of her life with her sister, Eleanor Elizabeth Willis (also a spinster), in the Willis family home, located in London's affluent Chiswick district.
 There, she died in 1945, at the age of 70.
 Listed by Arturi Phillips (page 168), Benezit, Blättel (pages 966, 967) and Foskett (page 677).*